SamGreenwood84/06-build-a-weatherapp/README.md

 ## Acceptance Criteria

-WHEN the USER opens the site
+WHEN the USER opens the application

+THEN the USER will be asked to Allow the app to use their current location

+WHEN the USER clicks allow

-THEN a default city will display with including date, time, temperature, pressure and humidity
+THEN the data for their current location will display with including a message "Outside it's..." and the current weather description, temperature, pressure and humidity, day of the week, date and time

 WHEN the USER scrolls down

-THEN displayed is the Hourly Forecast showing a weather icon matching the general weather from now until 5 hours later
+THEN displayed is the Hourly Forecast for the next 3 hours with the time and temperature

 WHEN the user scrolls down again